mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 ### `void`[^1]

-Sometimes functions don't return anything, and we know from experience with Javscript, what actually happens in the situation below is that `x` will be `undefined`:
+Sometimes functions don't return anything, and we know from experience with JavaScript, what actually happens in the situation below is that `x` will be `undefined`:

 ```ts twoslash